rjoleary/backup/README.md

 # Backup

-This repo contains Go scripts for personal backups.
+This repo contains scripts for personal backups.

 ## Suggested settings for backup drive